omnivore-app/docs.omnivore/docs/integrations/api.md

 - [omnivore-import](https://github.com/davidohlin/instapaper-to-omnivore-import): A typescript tool for importing a library previously exported from Instapaper (written in TypeScript)
 - [omnivore-api-demo-csharp](https://github.com/laurentkempe/omnivore-api-demo-csharp): Download all your articles and save in Markdown format (written in C#)

+## Saving requests from the browser

+Requests can be made to the frontend endpoint https://omnivore.app/api/save in the browser.

+When using this endpoint your browser cookie will be used to authenticate and authorize the request.
+Labels can be added using the `labels` query param: `https://omnivore.app/api/save?url=<the url>&labels=<Label1>&labels=<Label2>&labels=<Label3>` for example: https://omnivore.app/api/save?url=https://blog.omnivore.app/p/whats-new-in-omnivore&labels=Reading1&labels=Software